 I have always used mango pickle masala, as it has the right amount of tanginess and spiciness.
 You can also try using green chili pickle masala.

-In this version, you can simply skip adding yogurt and make the curry base with just tomato puree and onions.
+In this version, you can skip adding yogurt and make the curry base with tomato puree and onions.

 Mustard oil has been the preferred oil for cooking in India for centuries.
 It is supposed to have many medicinal benefits.
 But unfortunately, It is banned in a few countries like the US, Canada, and Europe.
-It comes with a label ‘For external use only. ‘ It is due to the presence of a compound Erucic Acid in it which is considered harmful for health.
+It comes with a label ‘For external use only. ‘ It is due to the presence of a compound Erucic Acid, which is considered harmful to health.

 Serving Suggestions

-It tastes incredibly good with Steamed Rice, Matar Pulao, and Jeera Rice too.
+It tastes incredibly good with Steamed Rice, Matar Pulao, and Jeera Rice.

 You can also serve a Raita and Vinegar Onions on the side to complete this meal.